pahanini/monolog-cli-formatter/README.md

-# monolog-cli-formatter
-CLI formatter for monolog logger
+# CLI formatter for monolog logger